andre-the-giant/astroblog/src/pages/posts/from-junior-to-principal-or-not-rethinking-caree-growth-for-software-engineers.md

 ### Encourage continuous learning and exploration

-An engineer’s career should never feel stagnant.
+An engineer's career should never feel stagnant.
 Companies that invest in learning, through mentorship programs, technical talks, conference support, or time for side projects, build teams that stay curious and adaptable.

 Some engineers grow by expanding their technical knowledge into new areas, like a backend developer learning cloud infrastructure or a frontend developer diving into accessibility best practices.
 Others grow by teaching, becoming go-to mentors for junior engineers.
 Both forms of growth are equally valuable.